A U.S. News Best Online Program

 - American Academy of Nurse Practitioners Program (AANP)

-After passing the national certification exam, you will be eligible for licensure as an F.N.P.
-You will need to pass the F.N.P. exam and apply for F.N.P. state certification before you can practice as an F.N.P.
+After passing the national certification exam, you will be eligible for licensure.
+You will need to pass the appropriate exam and apply for state certification before you can practice as a nurse practitioner.
 Members of Catholic University’s online M.S.N. program will guide you through the process and provide post-graduation support services to assist you in becoming a nurse practitioner.